nicolasAmat/nicolasAmat/README.md

 - Amat, N, Dal Zilio, S, Le Botlan, D. [Accelerating the Computation of Dead and Concurrent Places Using Reductions](https://doi.org/10.1007/978-3-030-84629-9_3). *Model Checking Software (SPIN 2021)*.
 - Amat, N, Berthomieu, B, Dal Zilio, S. [On the Combination of Polyhedral Abstraction and SMT-Based Model Checking for Petri Nets](https://doi.org/10.1007/978-3-030-76983-3_9). *Application and Theory of Petri Nets and Concurrency (Petri Nets 2021)*.

-### Preprints

-- Amat, N, Dal Zilio, S, Le Botlan, D. On the Complexity of Proving Polyhedral Reductions. *Submitted*.
-- Amat, N, Amparore, E, Berthomieu, B, Bouvier, P, Dal Zilio, S, Jensen, P, Jezequel, L, Kordon, F, Li, S, Paviot-Adet, E, Srba, J, Thierry-Mieg, Y, Wolf, K. Behind the Scene of the Model Checking Contest, Analysis of Results from 2018 to 2023. *TOOLympics 2023, Part III of the Proceedings of the 29th International Conference on Tools and Algorithms for the Construction and Analysis of Systems (TACAS 2023) (to appear)*